AlgorithmsΒΆ

 The advantage of this method is that it allows some control over the amplitude of line strafe.
 If the initial player position is relatively far away from the line, then the amplitude of the subsequent path will be approximately equal to the initial point-to-line distance.

-In practice, the method to compute depends on the
+In practice, the method to compute tas_yaw while +linestrafe is active.

-Computing strafing inputs¶
+Computing strafing inputsΒΆ

-Up to this point we have been analysing strafing in terms of ,
+Up to this point we have been analysing strafing in terms of +moveright) correctly.
+In this section we describe a simple algorithm to

 produce such input.

-PM_CheckParamters is called.
++moveright, +back).
+Assume that PM_CheckParamters is called.
 In principle it does not matter which of the

 four commands are issued, but to minimise screen jittering we can adopt the